UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/index.rst

 GUI-White-Black-Box-Models-Mix documentation
 ============================================

 Welcome to the documentation of GUI-White-Black-Box-Models-Mix.
-This GUI is a intership project at Osaka MEtropolitan University.
+This GUI is a intership project at Osaka Metropolitan University.
 The repository can be found on `GitHub <https://github.com/UnePatate5010/GUI-White-Black-Box-Models-Mix>`_.
 The goal is to provide an interface in which users can try out an ensemble classifier, with a lot of different parameters and statistics.
 Check the :doc:`getting_started` section for basic explanations.